Mitt Romney Ballooned his IRA to $100 Million

 So let’s do the math.
 The interests in the future profits of a partnership could be worth, say $1 per share.
 Let’s say the partnership had 100,000 shares.

-An IRA with a mere $10,000 in it could buy 10% of the future profits in the partnership.
-Given how good Romney and his people were at finding or making deals, the value of 10% of the partnership’s profits could be worth millions after a few years.
+An IRA with a mere $10,000 in it could buy 10 percent of the future profits in the partnership.
+Given how good Romney and his people were at finding or making deals, the value of 10 percent of the partnership’s profits could be worth millions after a few years.
 That could be how he did it.